kangzhai/PmliPred/README.md

 The latest version is updated on May 21, 2020.

+If you use the codes, please cite the reference as below.

+Qiang Kang, Jun Meng, Jun Cui, Yushi Luan, Ming Chen.
+PmliPred: a method based on hybrid model and fuzzy decision for plant miRNA-lncRNA interaction prediction.
+Bioinformatics, 2020, 36(10): 2986-2992. https://doi.org/10.1093/bioinformatics/btaa074

 # Introduction
 PmliPred is a method for plant miRNA-lncRNA interaction prediction based on hybrid model and fuzzy decision.
 It is implemented by Keras  and all main scripts are written by Python on PC under a Microsoft Windows 10 operating system.